volkertb/ich2player/README.txt

 memalloc.asm - memory allocation/deallocation
 constant.inc - global equates

+added later:
+owmake.bat               - a batch file that can build the executable using the
+                           Open Watcom assembler instead of MASM (DOS/win32) make-with-open-watcom.sh - a shell script that can build the executable using the Open Watcom assembler instead of MASM (posix)

 Could this code be used to make a device driver to support DOS games?
 Dunno.